QMTesting/takeonbeauty/contact.md

 ### Are products available for purchase here?

 No, we don't sell any beauty, bath or home care products.
-We exclusively share beauty, bath or home care recipes for you to create at home.
+We exclusively share beauty, bath or hair care advice, tips, and reviews.

 ## Thank You